Hawaii Family Hotels – Tips & Advice

 - Kauai Best Hotel for Families: Grand Hyatt Kauai Resort and Spa

 - Maui is the most versatile island for families, with white sand beaches, natural wonders, and great food, but it is also one of the most visited, so many attractions will be crowded.
 Book tours in advance here, especially for large groups.

-- Oahu offers a great combination of big city convenience (plenty of food options for picky eaters, lots of cultural/historical activities) and accessibility to the sleepy surf towns on the North Shore.
-Like any big city, however, Honolulu is noisy, congested with traffic, and has some seedy areas.
+- Oahu offers a great combination of the big city convenience of Honolulu (plenty of food options for picky eaters, lots of cultural/historical activities) and accessibility to the sleepy surf towns on the North Shore.

 - The Big Island is excellent for adventurous families, with its active volcano, manta ray snorkels, lava rock deserts, and huge rainforest.
 Its large size, though, means lots of time spent driving, and the volcanic fumes are not healthy for infants or pregnant women.

 - Kauai is fantastic for a less crowded vacation with gorgeous rainforests and waterfalls.
 On this island, you’re really getting away from it all: expect fewer conveniences, frequent rain, and spotty cell service on much of the island.

 - Plan for a few rainy day activities, just in case.
 Hurricane season is June through November, and much of the islands are covered in rainforest.
 Museums, aquariums, cultural centers, and historical sites are excellent options.

 - Be sure to pack pants, sweater, and light jacket if you’re venturing away from the beach.
 Many of Hawaii’s attractions, such as Kilauea Volcano or the Haleakala Crater are at high elevations that run about twenty degrees cooler than the surrounding areas.